oneoaas-golib/bosun/docs/definitions.md

 (TODO: Document, and figure out what the return type can be)

 #### .Group() (TagSet)
-A map of tags and their corresponding values for the alert.
-(TODO: Add Example)
+A map of tags keys to their corresponding values for the alert.

 #### .Last() (string)

-The last Event in the `.History` array.
-(TODO: Link to Event type)
+The most recent [Event](/definitions#event) in the `.History` array.

 #### .LastError() (string)